Burrington, Herefordshire: 1864 rebuilding

 The churchwardens' accounts, which survive from 1833, suggest that fairly regular expenditure was necessary to maintain the building, particularly the roof, belfry and glazing, and it is possible that this provided some of the impetus to rebuild.

 The cost of rebuilding the nave was borne entirely by the local landowner, Mr A. Boughton-Knight of Downton Castle, while that of the chancel was met by the Vicar and a number of subscribers.
 There was probably a disagreement between Knight and the Vicar, Philip Hale, which resulted in the use of different architects for the two parts of the building.

 For the nave, Knight employed the Shrewsbury architect Samuel Pountney Smith, who in 1861 had already built him a new church at Downton.
 Pountney Smith was a competent, and at times original, local architect who had been responsible for a number of rebuildings and restorations in Shropshire.
 The chancel was the work of a nationally known architect, George Frederick Bodley, who had earlier designed a new vicarage at Burrington.
 Bodley, whose finest works may be seen at Hoar Cross, Staffordshire and Pendlebury, Lancashire, was married to a lady from Kinnersley and carried out a number of minor commissions in Herefordshire.
+Pevsner notes that the nave and chancel appear to be of the same design and doubts that Bodley would have continued in the style of Pountney Smith without making some changes.

 A memorandum in the Parish register written by Rev. Philip Hale draws attention to the shortening of the chancel.
 It states that the original chancel had been extended eastwards, and had become the joint responsibility of the vicar and the parish.
 By returning it to the original dimensions, the anomaly had been removed.
 It would appear that the vicar was also able by this means to snub the Knight family by banishing their ancestral graves to the churchyard.
 Further evidence of this disagreement is provided by a note that the chancel screen was the property of the vicar, even though the arch under which it was erected was part of the nave.
 Unfortunately no record of this dispute has yet appeared in either the Knight papers or the parish or diocesan records.
 The parish magnanimously contributed the sum of twelve pounds to purchase "an altar, altar coverings and linen, also a surplice, Bible and Altar Service Book."